yozhgoor/cargo-temp/README.md

 #### Additional settings

-* `working_dir` overrides the default working directory which is the temporary directory.
+* `working_dir` overrides the default working directory.
+The default is to use the temporary directory that has been created.
-* `keep_on_exit` is used to know if the process will be killed when exiting the shell or not.
-The default will be false and this setting doesn't work with foreground process.
+* `keep_on_exit` is used to keep the process alive after exiting the shell.
+  The default is to kill the process when the shell exits.
+This setting doesn't work with foreground process.

 ##### Platform specific

-* Unix:
+Unix:
-    * `stdout` and `stderr` settings allows enabling or disabling.the default will be disabled when the subprocess is in the background and inherit when the subprocess is in foreground.
+* `stdout` and `stderr` settings allows enabling or disabling.
+With a background process, the default will be false, with a foreground process, the default will be true.
+The `stdin` setting doesn't exist since it's always disabled.

-    Note that `stdin` is disabled by default.
-* Windows:
+Windows:
-    * `inherit_handles` - If this parameter is true, each inheritable handle in the calling process is inherited by the new process.
-If the parameter is false, the handles are not inherited (see [CreateProcessW][CreateProcessW])
+* `inherit_handles` allows handles inheritance - If this parameter is true, each inheritable handle in the calling process is inherited by the new process.
+If the parameter is false, the handles are not inherited (see [CreateProcessW][CreateProcessW]).

 #### Example